ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 A limit that determines when a warning about bad values should be triggered

 #### Catalogs
-As the name suggests, catalogs represent a collection of different values.
+Catalogs represent a collection of different values.
 An entry has a number and can have several other attributes.
-Catalogs are used to simplify decisions at certain points by specifying the possible values.
+Catalogs are used to simplify decisions at certain points by specifying the available values.
 The user does not have to enter data by hand, and cannot cause unintended typing errors.

  An example would be the machine catalog.
 This contains the different machines which could be used to measure a part.
 Additional information for each machine can be noted there too.
 Now an inspector selects the responsible machine from the catalog when entering a measurement, which makes things a lot easier.
 Other values than those stored in the catalog are not possible.
 Also simple variants, like the direction catalog, which contains directions like left and right, are possible.
 <hr>